Medical expert of the article

 Forms

-The most widespread classification Glisson (there are five gradations, depending on the degree of loss of cell differentiation).
-The Glisson index is calculated by summing the two most common categories in the preparation, it has an important diagnostic and prognostic significance.
-Estimates of the prevalence of the tumor within the prostate and its relation to nearby organs and tissues (category T), involvement of regional tumor nodes (category N) and the presence of distant metastases (category M).
-In determining the degree of local spread of the process, first of all, it should be determined whether the prostate tumor is localized (localized forms of prostate cancer (T1c-T2c) or outside its capsule (T3a-T4b) .There should be regional lymph nodes only when it is directly affects the therapeutic tactics - usually when planning a radical treatment for prostate cancer (prostate cancer).
+The most widely used classification is the Gleason classification (there are five gradations depending on the degree of loss of cell differentiation).
+The Gleason score is calculated by summing the two most common categories in the specimen; it has an important diagnostic and prognostic value.
+The prevalence of the tumor within the prostate and its relation to nearby organs and tissues (category T), the involvement of regional tumor nodes (category N) and the presence of distant metastases (category M) are assessed.
+When determining the degree of local spread of the process, it is first necessary to determine whether the tumor is limited to the prostate (localized forms of prostate cancer (T1c-T2c) or extends beyond its capsule (T3a-T4b).
+Regional lymph nodes should be assessed only in cases where this directly affects the treatment tactics - usually when planning radical treatment of prostate cancer (prostate cancer).

-In digital rectal examination (RI), the prostate gland may be a rocky density with nodules, but the data are often normal; Seals and nodes suggest cancer, but should be differentiated from granulomatous prostatitis, prostate stones and other diseases of the prostate.
-The spread of seals to the seminal vesicles and the limitation of the lateral mobility of the gland suggests a localized progressive prostate cancer.
-Prostate cancer detected with RI, as a rule, has considerable dimensions and in more than 50% of cases it spreads beyond the borders of the capsule.
+On digital rectal examination (DRE), the prostate may be stony with nodules, but the findings are often normal; indurations and nodules suggest cancer but must be differentiated from granulomatous prostatitis, prostatic calculi, and other prostate diseases.
+Extension of indurations to the seminal vesicles and limited lateral mobility of the gland suggest localized advanced prostate cancer.
+Prostate cancer detected by DRE is usually of significant size and extends beyond the capsule in more than 50% of cases.

-Most cases are detected with screening rectal examination and determination of PSA concentration, which are usually performed annually in men over 50 years of age.
-Pathological findings require histological confirmation, usually by puncture biopsy with transrectal ultrasound, which can be performed in a clinic without general anesthesia.
-Hypoechoic areas are most likely to represent cancer.
+Most cases are detected by screening rectal examination and PSA testing, which are usually performed annually in men over 50 years of age.
+Abnormal findings require histologic confirmation, usually by transrectal ultrasound needle biopsy, which can be performed in the office without general anesthesia.
+Hypoechoic areas are more likely to represent cancer.

-Although there is a trend towards a decrease in the mortality rate from prostate cancer and a decrease in the prevalence rate after the introduction of routine screening, the value of such screening has not been proven.
-Sometimes prostate cancer is diagnosed accidentally in a drug removed during surgery for BPH.
+Although there is a trend toward lower prostate cancer mortality and lower rates of advanced disease after the introduction of routine screening, the value of such screening has not been proven.
+Occasionally, prostate cancer is diagnosed incidentally in a specimen removed during surgery for BPH.

-The use of PSA concentration is somewhat problematic as a screening test.
-It is increased in 25-92% of patients with prostate cancer (depending on the tumor volume), but can also be moderately increased in 30-50% of patients with BPH (depending on the size of the prostate and its structure), some smokers and for several weeks after prostatitis.
-Concentrations of more than 4 ng / ml have traditionally been considered a biopsy indication in men over the age of 50 (in younger patients, a concentration of more than 2.5 ng / ml probably requires a biopsy because BPH is the most common cause of PSA increase in this age group rare).
-Although very high concentrations are diagnostic important (suggest extracapsular tumor spread or metastasis) and it is clear that the likelihood of cancer increases with increasing PSA content, there is no boundary below which there is no risk of cancer.
-In asymptomatic patients, a positive predictive value for cancer is 67% with PSA> 10 ng / ml and 25% with a PSA concentration of 4-10 ng / ml.
-Recent observations indicate a prevalence of cancer in men older than 55 years in 15% with PSA <4 ng / ml and 10% with PSA from 0.6 to 1.0 ng / ml.
+The use of PSA concentration as a screening test is somewhat problematic.
+It is elevated in 25% to 92% of patients with prostate cancer (depending on tumor volume), but may also be moderately elevated in 30% to 50% of patients with BPH (depending on prostate size and structure), in some smokers, and in the weeks following prostatitis.
+Concentrations greater than 4 ng/mL have traditionally been considered an indication for biopsy in men over 50 years of age (in younger patients, concentrations greater than 2.5 ng/mL probably warrant biopsy because BPH, the most common cause of elevated PSA, is rare in this age group).
+Although very high concentrations are diagnostic (suggesting extracapsular extension of the tumor or metastasis) and it is clear that the likelihood of cancer increases with increasing PSA levels, there is no cutoff below which there is no risk of cancer.
+In asymptomatic patients, the positive predictive value for cancer is 67% for PSA >10 ng/mL and 25% for PSA concentrations of 4-10 ng/mL.
+Recent observations indicate a cancer prevalence of 15% for PSA <4 ng/mL and 10% for PSA 0.6 to 1.0 ng/mL in men over 55 years of age.

-Tumors in patients with lower PSA concentrations tend to be smaller (often <1 mL) and less differentiation, although a highly differentiated cancer (Gleason 710 scale) may be present with any PSA.
-It is possible that 15% for PSA <4 ng / ml is a highly differentiated cancer.
-There are data that the PSA threshold of 4 ng / ml does not reveal some cases of cancer, its clinical significance is not clear.
-There is no evidence that biopsy performed in patients older than 50 years with PSA <4 ng / ml improves the result of diagnosis and treatment in patients with rapidly increasing concentrations of PSA (> 2 ng / ml per year).
-An inherited tumor biology can make these patients incurable regardless of early diagnosis.
+Tumors in patients with lower PSA concentrations tend to be smaller (often <1 mL) and less well differentiated, although well differentiated disease (Gleason score 710) may be present at any PSA.
+It is possible that 15% of patients with a PSA <4 ng/mL are well differentiated.
+There is some evidence that a PSA cutoff of 4 ng/mL misses some cancers, but the clinical significance is unclear.
+There is no evidence that performing biopsy in patients over 50 years of age with a PSA <4 ng/mL improves diagnostic and therapeutic outcome in patients with rapidly increasing PSA concentrations (>2 ng/mL per year).
+The inherent biology of the tumor may make these patients incurable regardless of early diagnosis.

-Studies that determine the ratio of free PSA to total PSA are more specific than standard PSA measurements, they can reduce the frequency of biopsies in patients without cancer.
-Prostate cancer is associated with a lower concentration of free PSA; No diagnostic threshold has been established, but overall <1520% require a biopsy.
-Other isoforms of PSA and new markers for prostate cancer are still at the stage of study.
+Assays that measure the ratio of free PSA to total PSA are more specific than standard PSA measurements and may reduce the frequency of biopsies in patients without cancer.
+Prostate cancer is associated with lower free PSA concentrations; no diagnostic threshold has been established, but in general values < 15-20% require biopsy.
+Other PSA isoforms and new markers for prostate cancer are under study.

-Evaluation of differentiation, based on a comparison of the structure of the tumor with respect to the normal structure of the gland, helps determine the aggressiveness of the tumor.
-Evaluation takes into account the histological heterogeneity of the tumor.
-Gleason score is used most often: the most common structures are assigned scores from 1 to 5 and 2 points are added (total score: 2-4 = highly differentiated, 5-7 = moderately differentiated and 8-10 = undifferentiated); in another system of charging <6 points are considered highly differentiated, 7 points are moderately, and 8-10 points are considered to be low-grade.
-The lower the score, the less aggressive and invasive the tumor and the more favorable the prognosis.
-For localized tumors, the Gleason score helps predict the likelihood of invasion of the capsule, seminal vesicles or proliferation to the lymph nodes.
-The Gleason scale, clinical stage and PSA together (using tables or nomograms) predict the pathological stage and prognosis better than either of them individually.
+Differentiation assessment, based on the comparison of tumor structure with normal gland structure, helps to determine tumor aggressiveness.
+The assessment takes into account the histologic heterogeneity of the tumor.
+The Gleason score is the most commonly used: the two most common structures are assigned a score from 1 to 5 and 2 points are added (total score: 2-4 = well differentiated, 5-7 = moderately differentiated, and 8-10 = undifferentiated); in another scoring system, <6 points are considered well differentiated, 7 points are moderately differentiated, and 8-10 points are poorly differentiated.
+The lower the score, the less aggressive and invasive the tumor and the better the prognosis.
+For localized tumors, the Gleason score helps predict the likelihood of capsule invasion, seminal vesicle invasion, or lymph node spread.
+Gleason score, clinical stage, and PSA together (using tables or nomograms) predict pathological stage and prognosis better than any one of them alone.

-Acid phosphatase and PSA concentration decrease after treatment and increase with relapse, but PSA is the most sensitive marker of disease progression and response to treatment.
+Acid phosphatase and PSA concentrations decrease after treatment and increase with relapse, but PSA is the most sensitive marker of disease progression and response to treatment.

 What do need to examine?